hachmannlab/chemml/_sources/CMLWInputFileTemplates.rst.txt

         >> token id
         >> id token

-All the methods in the ChemML Wrapper are available under these 8 tasks:
+All the methods in the ChemML Wrapper are available under these 7 tasks:
     - Enter
     - Represent
     - Prepare
     - Model
     - Search
-    - Mix
     - Visualize
     - Store